New Seasons Market: History

-In December 2019, parent company Endeavour Capital announced that it would be selling the grocery chain to E-mart, specifically to its subsidiary, Good Food Holdings, in a sale transaction that was finalized in early 2020.
-Details of the transaction include the retention of CEO Forrest Hoffmaster who will continue running the business, the continuance of the organization as a B Corp, the halt of existing plans for expanding the chain, and the closure of the store located in the Ballard neighborhood in Seattle.
-Nancy Lebold joined New Seasons Market as CEO in April 2021, bringing experience in operations, merchandising and procurement from grocers including Kroger's Food 4 Less and WinCo Foods.
+In December 2019, parent company Endeavour Capital announced that it would be selling the grocery chain to South Korean retailer E-mart, specifically to its West Coast grocery chain subsidiary, Good Food Holdings, in a sale transaction that was finalized in early 2020.
+Details of the transaction include the retention of CEO Forrest Hoffmaster (who later departed in March 2021), the continuance of the organization as a B Corp, the halt of existing plans for expanding the chain, the closure of the store located in the Ballard neighborhood in Seattle, the sale of New Leaf Community Markets to Good Food Holdings as a separate subsidiary, and transition of the Mercer Island store to a Metropolitan Market, which is also owned by Good Food Holdings.
+With the sale, the company reiterated its commitment "to B Corp standards and will continue to support the regional food economy to help solve social and economic problems, including giving 10% of after-tax profits to the local community."
+New Seasons Market also introduced a mission advisory council, "chartered with ensuring continuity of the companies' social and community benefit, will provide guidance to the board of directors and company leadership."
+Nancy Lebold joined New Seasons Market as CEO in April 2021.

 In May 2022, employees at stores in the Portland metropolitan area began attempts towards seeking unionization.
 Employees cited "changes to the company's culture and business ethics" as primary reasons behind why they began organizing.
-In late May 2022, New Seasons hired Ogletree Deakins, a law firm that often assists companies in campaigns against union drives, claiming the firm would help them "navigate the nuances of federal labor law.".
+In late May 2022, New Seasons hired Ogletree Deakins, a law firm that often assists companies in campaigns against union drives, claiming the firm would help them "navigate the nuances of federal labor law".
 In August 2022 survey results released by Forbes Magazine in collaboration with Statista, the company was ranked 3rd overall out of employers in Oregon.

-The National Labor Relations Board charged New Seasons with unfair labor practices in January 2023 after employees in collaboration with the United Food & Commercial Workers Local 555 filed complaints and claimed that the company had "unlawfully threatened to rescind benefits and rewards to employees that they had been receiving in the event the employees unionized."
+The National Labor Relations Board charged New Seasons with unfair labor practices in January 2023 after employees, in collaboration with the United Food & Commercial Workers Local 555, filed complaints and claimed that the company had "unlawfully threatened to rescind benefits and rewards to employees that they had been receiving in the event the employees unionized."
+The company and union settled on a rerun, which took place in February 2024, and staff once again voted against UFCW Local 555 representation.